MisterFOURXXX/machine-learning-and-neural-network/README.md

 - RNN Time Series Forecast (Tensorsflow)
 - CNN (Pytorch)
 - CNN (Tensorsflow)
-- Other neural network architectures are in progress...
+- Other neural network architectures are in progress....

-### Reinforcement Learning (in progress…)
+### Reinforcement Learning (in progress....)

 An introduction to the core concepts and theories of reinforcement learning unti more complex models, with examples and simulations.